 Information about Olanzapine

 Olanzapine is an atypical antipsychotic.
-It works by modulating the action of certain chemical messengers in the brain that affect thoughts.
+It works by affecting the levels of chemical messengers (dopamine and serotonin) to improve mood, thoughts and behavior.

 Available Medicine for Olanzapine

 OlimeltIntas Pharmaceuticals Ltd

 OxaliteroHetero Drugs Ltd

 ₹25 to ₹8710 variant(s)